NicolayD/ruby-chess/README.md

 ![Alt text](chess_screen.png?raw=true "New game screenshot")

-Draw checks are only automatic draws.
-Save game option is also available.
-Only castling and en passant are not available yet.
+Save game option available after each turn.
+Only automatic draw checks implemented.
+Castling and en passant are not available yet.

 Some specs have yet to be added.